Claim: By law, a driver must surrender his vehicle to a policeman who requests its use in order to chase a fleeing suspect.

 When we posed the question to the Los Angeles Times‘ “Street Smart” column, they didn’t find anyone who had ever come up against this situation either:

-Dennis Zine, director of the Los Angeles Police Protective League and a former street cop, said he has exercised posse comitatus three times to take control of vehicles in his 26 years with the LAPD.
+Dennis Zine, director of the Los Angeles Police Protective League and a former street cop, said he has exercised posse comitatus three times to take control of vehicles in his

 That’s three times more than most cops.